bias/bane/README.md

 With Erlang installed (in a Unixish system).
 We'll run a simple integrate and fire model.

+Navigate to the code's directory and open the Erlang VM.

 ```bash
 	$ cd bane/if
 	$ erl
 ```

+Compile and run the example then check for recieved messages.

 ```erlang
     Erlang R14B01 (erts-5.8.2) [source] [64-bit] [smp:2:2] [rq:2] [async-threads:0] [hipe] [kernel-poll:false]